 To keep this easy, I used the four tallest sticks to determine the height of my obelisk.
 All I had to do was trim a little off the ends so that they were the same length.

 After the height was determined, I worked on the shape and how far out the legs (the four main pieces) would be from each other.

 Once I was satisfied with the placement of the legs, I measured three different places for the supports.
 I would use 4 pieces down at the bottom, 4 in the middle and 4 at the top.
 Again, keeping it simple I crisscrossed the support pieces instead of cutting mitered corners.

-Once my supports were measured and cut, I started attaching them to the bottom of the legs first, using 1 ¾” brads.
+Once my supports were measured and cut, I attached them to the bottom of the legs first, using 1 ¾” brads.
 After the bottom supports were attached, I worked on the top and then did the middle.

 Tobacco sticks are cut in all different shapes and sizes so it was a bit challenging getting my obelisk to sit level and square.
 I wasn’t able to get it perfect but this is a rustic piece.
 It’s not supposed to be perfect, right?

-After all 3 tiers were attached, I worked on the center pieces.
+With all 3 tiers attached, I began to work on the center pieces.
 I used the most rustic sticks for this part, the pieces that still had bark on them.
 A couple of brads to secure them and we were ready to finish the top.

-I was going to build a fancy topper with mitered ends but decided to keep it simple (since that was the theme of this project).
+I was going to build a fancy topper with mitered ends but decided to keep it simple.
 We just cut 6 sticks the same size, from all of the scraps, and nailed them together.

 Next, I drilled a hole in the center, for my finial, and nailed it to the posts of the obelisk.

-I wanted to add a tiny bit of shine to my rustic obelisk so the scrap bed finial got a coat of bronze paint.
-Once it was dry, I screwed into the 6-piece deck topper that I attached to the legs of the obelisk.
+I wanted to add a tiny bit of shine to my rustic obelisk so the scrap bed finial got a coat of bronze paint before I screwed it into the hole.